A Knotty Problem Solved

 "Twist is quite important in how knots behave," says Patil, who explains that having lots of twists going in opposite directions along the knot can kind of lock it.
 "But if lots of twists are going in the same direction, then the whole thing can roll out."

-Other important factors include the amount of friction in the knot, and its overall complexity.
+Other important factors include the amount of friction in the knot and its overall complexity.

-To see how well their rules could predict a knot's behavior, the researchers took six different knots and ranked them in terms of how stable they thought they'd be.
-Then they tested the knots experimentally, by loading them with weights to see how much weight was needed to get the knots to slip.
+To see how well their rules could predict a knot's behavior, the researchers took six different knots and ranked them in terms of how stable they thought the knots would be.
+Then they tested the knots experimentally by loading them with weights to see how much weight was needed to get the knots to slip.

 Their predictions held up, the researchers say, and that means their new framework for understanding knots could someday be used to design new types of knots that are just right for specific jobs.